 - Effective Academic Practices (COLS 100) for students wishing to develop the organizational and study skills essential to a successful college career for 3 credits, and College Learning Strategies (COLS 103) offered as a less-in-depth 1 credit course

 - First Year Seminar (COLS 101US), a Core 2.0 freshman seminar identical to the University Studies First Year Seminar, offered to students wishing to take the course through the Gallatin College.

-The tuition is $109 per credit hour with additional fees (see the tuition and fee table).
+The tuition is $112.40 per credit hour plus additional fees (see the tuition and fee table).

 Gallatin College students can either pay their tuition and fees online through their MyInfo site or at the MSU Student Accounts office in Montana Hall.

-An A.A.S, Associate of Applied Science, degree is designed to prepare students for immediate entry into the workforce but may be fully or partially transferable to four-year programs.
-An A.A., Associate of Arts degree, and an A.S., Associate of Science degree, are general transfer degrees indicating that the student has completed their Core 2.0 and electives that can be used towards a bachelor's degree.
+An Associate of Applied Science (A.A.S.) degree is designed to prepare students for immediate entry into the workforce but may be fully or partially transferable to four-year programs.
+An Associate of Arts (A.A.) degree, and an Associate of Science (A.S.) degree, are general transfer degrees indicating that the student has completed their Core 2.0 and electives that can be used towards a bachelor's degree.

 - Courses are offered primarily in the mornings and evenings at a community location (off the MSU campus).

 - MSU housing is not available for students in the transfer and general education degree programs (Associate of Arts and Associate of Science).